stackhpc/openstack-admin-guide/source/include/evpn_fabric_overview.rst

 Ethernet Virtual Private Network (EVPN) is a standard technology that can be used for scaling layer 2 networks that is becoming increasingly popular.
-It combines a layer 3 (Equal Cost Multipath) ECMP "underlay" fabric with VXLAN "overlays" that stretch VLANs between switches.
+It combines a layer 3 (Equal-Cost Multi-Path) ECMP "underlay" fabric with VXLAN "overlays" that stretch VLANs between switches.